Last update on January 2018

 - CRI Bichat (Center for Research on Inflammation)

 - Beaujon Hospital

 - Gustave Roussy Cancer Campus

-And at the international level: Cleveland Clinic Lerner Research Institute, University of Los Angeles, Flemish Catholic University of Leuven (KU Leuven) and the Terry Fox Laboratory Vancouver.
+And the following international partners: the Cleveland Clinic Lerner Research Institute, the University of Los Angeles, the Flemish Catholic University of Leuven (KU Leuven) and the Terry Fox Laboratory Vancouver.

 LRMed is the host laboratory for the "Physiology, Physiopathology and Therapy" (P2T) doctoral School (UPMC, ED 394) of Pierre et Marie Curie University and the Cancerology doctoral school of Paris-Saclay University.